Theme

 What appears notable

-Based on NVIDIA's repository and technical materials, readers may want to notice the skill catalog, product-owned source repositories, daily synchronization, skill cards, SkillSpector scanning, signing materials, and stated compatibility with Claude Code, Codex, Cursor, and other skills-aware clients.
+The source trail to check includes the skill catalog, product-owned source repositories, daily synchronization, skill cards, SkillSpector scanning, signing materials, and NVIDIA-stated compatibility with Claude Code, Codex, Cursor, and other skills-aware clients.

 Before using